SirGnip/arc_arena/README.md

 ### Features:

 - Local multiplayer "for a crowd" (supports 1-14 players)
-- Simple controls (2 buttons per player)
+- Simple controls (only 2 buttons per player)
 - Registration screen allows the players to use whatever keyboard, mouse, and gamepads are connected to the computer for their input
-- 19 level types that remix the core gameplay
+- Includes 30 different levels that remix the core gameplay

 # Installation